Wall Street: How It Works, Its History, and Its Crashes

 How It Works

-Wall Street is a symbol for the U.S. financial markets, which includes the stock market, bond market, commodities market, futures market, and the foreign exchange market.
+Wall Street includes the stock market, bond market, commodities market, futures market, and the foreign exchange market.
 The original purpose of the securities market was to raise funds for companies to grow, be profitable, and create jobs.
-However, securities trading has become so profitable in and of itself that trades have been established for just about anything you can think of, and a lot of things you could never imagine.
+Securities trading has become so profitable in and of itself that trades have been established for just about anything you can think of, and a lot of things you could never imagine.

 Deregulation was one reason for the 2008 financial crisis.
 The derivatives based on mortgages were called mortgage-backed securities.
 They were guaranteed by another Wall Street innovation called credit default swaps.
 All of these were traded successfully on the secondary market until housing prices started to fall in 2006.
 The underlying mortgages started to default, and no one knew how to price the mortgage-backed securities.
 There were so many defaults that the companies, like AIG, who guaranteed the debt ran out of cash.